2018 Jaguar E-Pace D180 HSE

 The E-Pace’s styling certainly isn’t quite as well resolved as the F-Pace, but that’s because it has been limited by its platform.
 Jaguar wanted a small SUV, and the quickest way to put it into production was to use a platform that was already tried and tested.

 So, the E-Pace uses the platform from the Land Rover Discovery Sport and Range Rover Evoque; certainly this seems like a smart business decision.
-After all, it’s versatile, allowing for different engines and driveline configurations, and it’s scalable.
+After all, it’s versatile, allowing for different engines and drive-line configurations, and it’s scaleable.
 That’s why the E-Pace has a slightly different wheelbase to its cousins.

 In addition, the platform is mostly made from steel as it’s cheaper than the aluminium platform of the larger models, and this end of the market is still very price sensitive.
 The shaping of the aluminium structure also only makes it suitable for the larger vehicles in the company’s stable.